- 10 November, 2017

-It starts already when we develop our courses.
-Knowing the forgetfulness curve and how little effect education gives in the work should cause us to create other training solutions instead of individual courses.
-The problem is not a subject to be taught, but an ability to develop.
-We need to complement traditional training with training at work, for example, in tasks, simulations, action-based learning, and with support when the task is performed, e.g. Short video instructions, cheat sheets, etc.
+Having the knowledge of the forgetting curve and the little effect of single training events should cause us to create other training solutions than courses.
+The issue is not a subject to be taught, but to develop a capability.
+We need to expand training solutions to include learning at work, e.g. with work assignments, mentoring, action-based learning, and with support when the task is performed, e.g. video instructions, cheat sheets, etc.

 Cut time in classrooms and develop support for the work itself instead.

 As the Bersin report above showed, employees prefer to learn just-in-time and to search for knowledge.
 We should allocate more resources to encourage this.
 Instead of developing all the content internally, we need to curate relevant and valuable external content.
 For the employee, it is a big problem to find knowledge that solves their problems.
 In a study I conducted a few years ago, sellers used 7 hours a week to find the knowledge they needed at work.

 A “Curator” knows their audience, their challenges and skill needs and how to find content that is relevant and valuable.
 This can be videos, recorded webinars, articles, guides, websites, short eLessons, etc. Learning portals or curating tools like Anders Pink, Degreed or Feedly are ways of making this content easily accessible.